Lyxass/GoGameServer/README.md

 ```
 make .
 ```
 in the project folder.
-It will generate a file name "gogamecpp"
+It will generate a file name "gogameserver"

 You can launch the server with the command
 ```
-./gogamecpp
+./gogameserver
 ```

 Now the two clients can connect.
 The first one will play the white pawns and the second one the black pawns